A journey towards better Ruby on Rails testing practices

 end

 This is not always easy, or even possible.
 It is a good practice.
 The goal is to tend towards it.
-By doing so, we stay close to a readable, maintainable and efficient test suite, and we keep our distance with anti-patterns that could ruin the party.
-And that’s all what it is about.
+By doing so, we stay close to a readable, maintainable and efficient test suite, and we avoid anti-patterns that could ruin the party.
+And that’s what it’s all about.

 Keep learning and trying

-In this article we learned a few tips to avoid anti-patterns in tests by using fancy DSL sparingly, keeping tests clear and explicit, and avoiding to load unnecessary dependencies.
+In this article, we learned a few tips to avoid anti-patterns in tests by minimising the use of fancy DSL, keeping tests clear and explicit, and avoiding loading of unnecessary dependencies.

-From one project to another, one team to another, we keep learning new things and finding ways to improve the quality of our tests.
-Our blog is filled with great content on testing and we even wrote a book on how to test Rails applications.
-The journey towards good practices continues so that we can keep providing high quality products to our clients and open source projects.
+Here at thoughtbot, we are always learning new things and looking for ways to improve the quality of our tests.
+Our blog is filled with great content on testing, and we even wrote a book on how to test Rails applications.
+If you have a Ruby on Rails test suite that is beginning to creak, then get in touch today to see how our expert Rails developers can help elevate your software and your team.